Skip to content

 What to Consider When Washing and Storing Blueberries

-Blueberries should ideally be washed just before consumption.
+Ideally, blueberries should be washed just before consumption.
 Moisture on the skin can accelerate mold growth.
-If you don’t want to eat your washed blueberries immediately, make sure they are thoroughly dried before storing.
+However, if you don’t want to eat your washed blueberries immediately, make sure they are thoroughly dried before storing.
 Then they can be kept in a breathable container in the refrigerator.

 If you want to freeze your blueberries, they should also be well dried after cleaning and then laid out in a single layer to freeze.
 They can then be transferred to a bag or container and stored in the freezer.